 About Sara Gourley, LPC

-Many of us learned early to focus on others as a way to stay safe.
+Many of us learned early that focusing on others kept us safe.
 Therapy helps us understand those patterns and begin offering that same care to ourselves.

 About Me